jcupitt/rtiacquire/README.md

 Use Notes
 =========

+* Install with something like:

+	python setup.py install --prefix=/my/install/prefix

+  And run with

+  	RTIAcquire

+  Make quicklaunch links in the usual way for convenience etc.

 * When you plug the camera in you may get a desktop camera icon -- right-click and select "unmount" so this program can open it.